coltonchrane/obvWatchBot/README.md

 - I want this bot to also work for crypto and track momentum swings.

-- Still in very early development and I am a student programmer that only does this is spare time
+- Still in very early development and I am a student programmer that only does this in spare time

 Have fun and share!